PieOfficial/Pie/README.md

 ##  Building
 Pie can only be built and run on Windows at the moment.
-For compiling the source, you would require:
+For compiling from source, the dependencies are:
 - make
 - GNU G++ (>= 11.2.0)